 Revenue Growth and Gross Margin

-When evaluating SaaS companies, investors often focus on metrics that reflect sustainable growth, profitability, and operational efficiency.
+When evaluating SaaS companies, investors often focus on metrics that reflect business growth and unit economics.
 Revenue growth and gross margin are among the most important indicators of financial health.
 Revenue growth is typically the primary sign that a business model is working.
 It highlights the company’s ability to scale, indicating whether it can expand its customer base and increase sales over time.
 As one SaaS investor explained, “Revenue growth is the clearest signal of whether a business can scale efficiently.”

-Gross margin, on the other hand, is a reflection of how efficiently a company delivers its services.
-In the SaaS world, where costs are largely fixed, a high gross margin suggests a capital-efficient business, which is highly attractive to investors.
+Gross Margin, on the other hand, reflects how capital efficient a company is and whether it’s truly a software business.
+A high gross margin suggests a capital-efficient business, which is highly attractive to investors.
 A gross margin above industry standards often signals operational strength.
 “Gross margin can tell you if a company is really a tech-driven business or hiding service-heavy revenue.”
 High margins suggest scalability, while lower-than-expected margins can raise concerns about hidden inefficiencies or a reliance on manual processes.

 Free Cash Flow Margin and Rule of 40